One stupid, free scoop of ice cream.

-The shirt was 52 copper coins.
-Not dollars, not credits, but actual copper coins.
-And that really sucked, for he had no copper or any other way to purchase a shirt.
+The shirt was 3 silver coins and 2 copper.
+Not dollars, not credits, but actual coins.
+And that really sucked, for he had no silver or copper or any other way to purchase a shirt.

 Everyone else had already purchased their clothes and returned their robes.
 A man in his thirties—short-cropped hair, brown skin with a rosy undertone, and an athletic build—wore a nice three-piece suit.
 A whole freaking suit while Dhane couldn’t afford a simple, if not iconic, tee shirt.

 He returned the robe to Pip, losing that comfortable sense of warmth.
 Cold air cut across goosebumps, and he clasped arms around his bare mid as others gave him their best incredulous stares.

 The imp slid a hanger into the robe’s arm slots, then dropped the cloth into a bag that somehow held all the robes while not being materially large enough to hold a single one.